 While working at The Detox Market, I heard a lot from women that they couldn’t find a clean shampoo to use because it never left their hair feeling “clean” and it didn’t lather.
 Or after using it, their hair feels oily, a sign that your shampoo is messing with the natural pH of your hair.
 This is most likely due to your hair detoxing from the conventional products you are used to using.
 Remember your hair is used to that “clean” feeling which is really just harsh ingredients that strip your hair and so when you make the switch your hair can freak out a bit.
 It is used to being more dried out and then overcompensating by producing more oil to nourish your hair.
 It takes about 6-8 weeks for your hair to go through this detox phase, but stick with it!
 I promise, the end results are so worth it.
 Also, try not to wash your hair everyday, not only is it unnecessary it could also damage your hair.
 For reference, I only wash my hair about twice a week and I do hot yoga throughout the week, its all good!
 I use dry shampoo in between as needed.

 I hope you found this Innersense hair review helpful and if you are in the market to try a truly clean and green product that works, I highly recommend these products.
 They have different hair ceremonies for each and every hair type and goal, so simply have a look at their products to see what works best for you.
-On my blog I do share affiliate links, however, I will never use an affiliate program or link to products unless I truly love the brand.
-I can never be paid for a positive review and do not collect a commission on any item I do not whole-heartedly love and support.
+This post contains affiliate links, which means I may receive a small commission at no extra cost to you.
+I only share products and services I have personally used and love.
+Disclosure here.

 Let me know in the comments if you have used Innersense or if you have any questions about this Innersense hair review.